 Changes to fishery-based tourism are likely to be minimal (see Section 10.2.7).
-During 2013 and 2014, 15 per cent of domestic visitors to Eyre Peninsula (from Whyalla to the Western Australian border) visited terrestrial parks (South Australian Tourism Commission unpublished data).
-Possible benefits of the NAMP for tourism include (Bailey et al. 2012a, b):
+During 2013 and 2014, 15 per cent of domestic visitors to Eyre Peninsula (from Whyalla to the Western Australian border), 9 per cent of domestic visitors to Yorke Peninsula, 9 per cent of domestic visitors to the Fleurieu Peninsula, 43 per cent of domestic visitors to Kangaroo Island and 15 per cent of domestic visitors to the Limestone Coast visited terrestrial parks (South Australian Tourism Commission unpublished data).
+Possible benefits for tourism include (Bailey et al. 2012a, b):